-The Importance of Using a Local Bank
+The Importance of Knowing a Local Banker

-By Arkansas Next on Friday, March 31, 2023
+By Arkansas Next on Friday, April 5, 2024

 A local banker can help you with the entire life cycle of your financial needs.
 Even before you need money, you can start working with your banker on ways to prepare for your financial future.
-“It is about so much more than just opening checking accounts and things like that,” said Lorrie Trogden, president and CEO of the Arkansas Bankers Association.
+“It is about so much more than just opening checking accounts and things like that,” says Lorrie Trogden, president and CEO of the Arkansas Bankers Association.
 “They are there to work with you to shape your financial future.”

 Local bankers support their communities.
-By giving your small business the loan it needs to get started, it helps you work towards earning an income and potentially hire employees (helping them earn an income), and subsequently, help communities grow.
+By giving your small business the loan it needs to get started, it helps you work towards earning an income and potentially hire employees (helping them earn an income), and subsequently, helping communities grow.
 Not to mention, local banks are known to give back financially to communities where they have branches.
-“The thing that I love about being in this industry is the impact that local bankers can have in their communities,” Lorrie said.
+“The thing that I love about being in this industry is the impact that local bankers can have in their communities,” Lorrie says.
 “Banks are the cornerstone of their communities.”

 You’ll get approved easier.
 When you have an established history with a banker and need a loan or line of credit, their history with you as a customer will help with getting loans approved.
 If you aren’t necessarily the ideal customer on paper, but they know you’ve never missed a payment and repaid all previous loans, your banker can vouch for you to get the best rate and get the loan underwritten.